 Through community projects, we work with families and young people to devise and lead activities for other families from gallery tours to performances, and consult with local schools on the development of our programme.
 Family days take place annually and explore cultural festivals such as Diwali, Chinese New Year and Chuseok.
 At the Lansbury Micro Museum in Poplar, East London, the Museum is engaging with the local community about architecture and urban planning.

-Hands-on Exhibits are located throughout the Museum.
+Hands-on Discovery Areas are located throughout the Museum.
 There are things for you to touch, try on, play with and create.
 They are a fun way to learn about the collections.
 In the Europe 1600 – 1815 galleries you can join a Venetian Masquerade in an interactive film and solve riddles about some amazing objects.
 In the Silver Discovery Area, try your hand at drawing and decorating your own trophy.
-Hands-on Exhibits can also be found in the Medieval and Renaissance galleries, the British Galleries and the Ceramics Galleries.
+Discovery Areas can also be found in the Medieval and Renaissance galleries, the British Galleries and the Ceramics Galleries.

 Pick up a free paper trail from the Learning Centre and set off to explore the Museum through images, drawing and observation games.
 Pursue the parrot through Europe 1600 – 1815 and search for 30 labels for families that encourage play and conversation.